squarebracket/neatqueue-bot-commands/README.md

 The return text is formatted as follows:

 ```
-user's pro city rank is xRR (Rank #x on the leaderboard with x wins and x losses for slice)
+user's pro city MMR is xRR (Rank #x on the leaderboard with x wins and x losses for slice)
 ```

 If the user is not yet on the leaderboard (i.e. hasn't completed the required # of matches) then the endpoint will return player not found.